Maitland Bay Track in Bouddi National Park

 The store was associated with the history of Bouddi National Park and the development of Killcare Heights.

-To start the walk to Maitland Bay, look for the Bouddi National Park sign, which marks the start of the Maitland Bay Track, and also the Bullimah Spur Track.
+To start the walk to Maitland Bay, look for the Bouddi National Park sign, which marks the start of both the Maitland Bay Track and the Bullimah Spur Track.

 After about 100 metres, the path arrives at a junction where you need to keep going straight ahead, as the path to the right is the Bullimah Spur Track.

-As you make your way down through the forest, you will start to see glimpses of Maitland Bay, Bouddi Point, and the ocean.
+As you make your way down through the forest, you will soon start to see glimpses of Maitland Bay and the ocean.

 Be mindful that while going down to the beach is very easy, going back up can be a bit of a challenge, especially for young children.